williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 There are three major kinds of authentication that you can perform with Okta:

 - The [Authentication API](/docs/api/resources/authn.html) controls access to the Okta API.
 It provides operations to authenticate users, perform multi-factor enrollment and verification, recover forgotten passwords, and unlock accounts.
 It is the underlying API that the Okta Sign-in Widget and Auth JS use under the hood.
-- The [OAuth 2.0](/docs/api/resources/oauth2.html) protocol controls authorization to access a protected resource, like your web app, mobile app, or API service.
+- The [OAuth 2.0](/docs/api/resources/oauth2.html) protocol controls authorization to access a protected resource, like your web app, native app, or API service.
 - The [OpenID Connect](/docs/api/resources/oidc.html) protocol is built on the OAuth 2.0 protocol and helps authenticate users and convey information about them.
 It is also more opinionated than plain OAuth 2.0, for example in its scope definitions.

 If you would like to work with the Okta API and control user access to Okta, then you should use [the Authentication API](/docs/api/resources/authn.html).